 The Education and Training Foundation (ETF) is committed to supporting the Further Education (FE) and Skills workforce to gain the skills needed given the growing importance of digital skills.
 We have developed initiatives and services to help change the sector’s perception of new technologies and promote the use of EdTech and digital to enhance teaching, learning and assessment.

-With the removal of our Enhance platform at the end of September 2023, the EdTech and Essential Digital Skills modules have moved to a new learning management system (LMS).
-You can visit the new LMS and register your details now in order to access these modules.
+With the closure of our Enhance platform at the end of September 2023, the EdTech and Essential Digital Skills modules have moved to our new Learning Platform.
+You can visit the new Learning Platform and register your details now in order to access these modules.

 Our initial EdTech Strategy, released in Spring 2018, looked at how best the ETF can support the Further Education and Skills sector in harnessing new technologies to maximise learning outcomes – it was a three-year road map for digital technology to ensure excellence in teaching, learning and assessment.